-Items from our collection are available for contactless pickup.
-Currently, MRT is the only pickup location available.
-This service is available to faculty, graduate & undergraduate students, post-doctoral fellows, affiliated researchers, staff, and alumni only.
+Items from our collection are available for contactless pickup at the following locations: Morisset Library (MRT), the Health Sciences Library (RGN), and the Faculty of Education Resource Centre (FERC).
+This service is available to faculty, graduate & undergraduate students, post-doctoral fellows, affiliated researchers, staff and alumni only.

 - You will be required to specify a pickup location.

-- Library staff will retrieve the item, check it out on your behalf, and place it in a self-serve pickup location.
+- Library staff will retrieve the item and place it in a self-serve pickup location.

 - You will receive an automated email notification with information about the pickup process when your item is ready.

 - When you arrive at the library, follow directions to the pickup area.